 CHARACTER – We value character above gift, although both are important.
 Good character is built on making choices consistent with living a life that honours and respects others and ourselves.

-HONOUR - we have a culture of honour, that recognizes each individual's value and worth.
+HONOUR - we have a culture of honour, that recognises each individual's value and worth.
 Because they are made in God’s image they have eternal and earthly value, no matter what their circumstances are.
 Jesus looks upon every person with honour and love, therefore we do also.

 RELATIONAL MINISTRY - we aim through prophecy to minister to people relationally, not just informatively.
 The gifts are all about showing people how much God loves them, not just in providing a service.
 We therefore communicate in a way that shows people God’s relationship of love with them, and also our relationship with them.